Rule-of-law row with Poland dominates EU leaders' summit | DW | 21.10.2021

 A summit of European Union leaders on Thursday that was originally intended to discuss dramatically rising energy prices is being overshadowed by an increasingly bitter feud with Poland over the rule of law.

-Polish Prime Minister Mateusz Morawiecki is facing pressure from his EU counterparts to bring his country into conformity with the principles of the bloc it signed up to in 2004.
+Polish Prime Minister Mateusz Morawiecki is facing pressure from his EU counterparts to bring his country in line with the principles of the bloc it signed up to in 2004.

 The issue at stake is a ruling by Poland's Constitutional Tribunal earlier this month stating that some elements of EU law were not in accordance with the country's constitution.